-Money: Conflicting perspectives
+Evolution in sociological and economic views of money

-Unsurprisingly, money is a central topic in social sciences.
-Both economics and classical sociology have understood money as a homogeneous entity, a universal medium of exchange and more or less an agreed abstract standard of value or unit of account.
-Much of the social and economic research conceptualizes money in terms of its quantitative characteristics and instrumental utilities.
-For Simmel, money represents the objectified articulation of exchange relationships that transforms goods into commodities, ties people by the flow of goods and services (Simmel, 2005).
+Unsurprisingly given its central importance on both the individual and collective levels, money is a central topic in the social sciences.
+Both economics and classical sociology have understood money as a homogeneous entity, a universal medium of exchange, and an abstract but more or less agreed-on standard of value or unit of account.
+Much of the social and economic research conceptualises money in terms of its quantitative characteristics and instrumental utilities.
+For Simmel, money represented the objectified articulation of exchange relationships that transform goods into commodities and tie people to the flow of goods and services (Simmel, 2005).
 According to Marx, money was a kind of mask, a symbolic veil over the real economy (Gilbert, 2005).
-The view of classical sociology gives primacy to the universal fungibility of money, its capacity to circulate among any social bond cannot be limited.
-In sum, the classic view perceives money as value-neutral, a symbolic medium without value in itself (Ingham, 2001).
+The classical sociological view of money gives primacy to money’s universal fungibility and unlimited ability to circulate among any social bond; it perceives money as value-neutral, a symbolic medium without value in itself (Ingham, 2001).

-Over the years, the sociology of money has evolved from the essentialist conceptions of money toward a more constructivist-hermeneutic view of money (Dodd, 2014).
-The constructive turn on money in current sociological studies argue that money is socially and contextually defined and reflected in cultural-social norms and value systems (Dodd, 2005; Zelizer, 1997).
-Through her constructivist-historical analysis, Zelizer (1989, 1997) developed an understanding of how money acquires specificity and meaning as part of cultural practices and social structures beyond the formal economy, which fails to capture the very complex range of characteristics of money as a social medium.
-This model asserts that while money does serve as a key rational tool of the modern economic market, it also exists outside the sphere of the market and is profoundly influenced by cultural and social structures.
-Accordingly, money means multiple things that exceed the boundaries of the economic (Furnham in Argyle, 1998).
+Over the years, this classic sociological view has evolved toward a more constructivist-hermeneutic view of money (Dodd, 2014).
+The constructive turn on money claims that money is socially and contextually defined, and its meaning is reflected in cultural-social norms and value systems (Dodd, 2005; Zelizer, 1997).
+Through her constructivist-historical analysis, Zelizer (1989, 1997) showed how money acquires specificity and meaning as part of cultural practices and social structures that go beyond the formal economy, which fails to capture the very complex range of characteristics of money as a social medium.
+This model asserts that, although money does serve as a key rational tool of the modern economic market, it also exists outside the sphere of the market and is profoundly influenced by cultural and social structures.
+Accordingly, money has many meanings that exceed the boundaries of the economic (Furnham and Argyle, 1998; Guyer, 2004; Wilkis, 2017; Zelizer, 1994).

-The study of money includes topics such as the multiple meanings of money (Zelizer,1994; Guyer, 2004, Wilkis, 2017); cross-cultural differences in the meanings of money (Dutta-Bergman, 2001; Dell'Orto & Kenneth, 2001; Parry & Bloch, 1989); money and intimacy (Zelizer, 2005); the management and control of money in households (Baek & DeVaney, 2010; Morvant-Roux, Villareal & Guerin, 2018); and the transformation of money into moral and social resources (Bradford, 2015).
-The message of these studies is that money has no inherent essence apart from its cultural uses, which depend on the traditional transactional modes of each culture's economy (Hart & Ortiz, 2014).
-This article examines the understudied topic of low income populations’ meaning of money, in this case lone-mothers negotiation of the meaning of money in the context of a market oriented, and increased unequal society.
+The constructivist-hermeneutic study of money addresses issues such as cross-cultural differences in the meanings of money (Dell'Orto and Doyle, 2001; Dutta-Bergman, 2001; Parry and Bloch, 1989); money’s relationship to intimacy (Zelizer, 2005); the management and control of money in households (Baek and DeVaney, 2010; Guérin, Morvant-Roux, Villareal, 2018); and the transformation of money into moral and social resources (Bradford, 2015).
+These studies assume that money has no inherent essence apart from its cultural uses, which are determined by the traditional transactional modes of each culture's economy (Hart and Ortiz, 2014).

 Poverty, gender and the social construction of money

-Empirical research has demonstrated significant gender differences in the use of money (Peiss,1986), with men reporting greater confidence, independence of action, risk taking and gambling with respect to money, while women have a greater sense of envy and deprivation.
-It appears that for men their self-identity, self-esteem and sense of power are inextricably linked with money, while for women it is more simply a means of obtaining things (Atwood, 2012).
+Empirical research has demonstrated significant gender differences in the use of money, with men reporting greater confidence, independence of action, risk taking and gambling with respect to money compared to women, who have a greater sense of envy and deprivation (Peiss,1986).
+It appears that men’s identity, self-esteem and sense of power are inextricably linked with money, whereas for women, money is simply a means of obtaining things (Atwood, 2012).